-These Vegan and Gluten-Free Sugar Cookies are tender and delicious — and perfect for the season.
+These Vegan and Gluten-Free Sugar Cookies are delicious -- and perfect for the season.
 The dough comes together in one bowl in under 10 minutes.

 The holidays are upon us, and if you don't have the best vegan and gluten-free sugar cookie worked out yet, today is your lucky day.